johnyNeb/pac-split-man/README.md

 ## Running

-You need to a split account to see the different play modes in action.
+You need a split account to see the different play modes in action.

 Go to [https://www.split.io/signup/](https://www.split.io/signup/) to create a free account.